syncfusion-content/xamarin-docs/Xamarin/Maps/Markers.md

 ![Marker Selected Image](Images/MarkerSelected.png)

-## Reset the previously selected marker
+## Reset the old custom view marker

-Reset the previously selected marker using the MarkerSelected event.

-If you set any view for the `CustomView` property of MarkerSelectedEventArgs, then the corresponding view will be applied to the selected marker.
-Custom view will add continuously for all the clicked marker, but don’t have option to reset the previous one.
-Now will create an argument ResetPreviousSelectedView in MarkerSelected event argument.
-If the Boolean set as true, then it should be removing the previous selected marker CustomView and load the initial rendered marker.
+If you add any `CustomView` for marker from `MarkerSelected` event, then the corresponding view will be applied to the selected marker.
+Custom view will be added continuously for all the clicked marker, but don’t have option to reset the old one.
+Now you can acheive this by using the ResetOldSelectedView property.
+If the Boolean set as true, then it will be removed the old `CustomView` of marker and load the initially rendered marker.

 {% tabs %}